muziejus/javascripting-english-major/1-environment.md

 right back to work—with all that history still built in, even though you were working *on another computer!*

-That all of what we’ll be doing with Git in this course, and that is already a lot.
+That covers all of what we’ll be doing with Git in this course, and that is already a lot.
 But as you can see, the system of committing, pushing, and pulling means that collaboration becomes very easy.
 Additionally, Git allows for **branching**, where you create new branches for your project.
 Now Git is